mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 You will find thw [Capybara API documentation](https://rubydoc.info/github/teamcapybara/capybara/master) helpful.

-After each step that you define, run Cucumber again to verify that the step is passing as expected.  **Do not race ahead.**
+After each step that you define, run Cucumber again to verify that the step is failing as expected (failing for the *right* reason).

 <details>
   <summary>